Kalidomra/SuperClone-5.0/readme.md

 W27C512-45Z --> Programmed with any available Super Snapshot v5 ROM.
 See: https://rr.pokefinder.org/wiki/Super_Snapshot

 I have also included a 3d printable case.
+However, Hackup has made great case available here: https://www.thingiverse.com/thing:4623905

 Note on using EPROMS: Some of the cheap, clone, UV erasable 27C512 EPROMS I tried did not work.
 There is something about the clone EPROMS that messes up the timings.